Freezalos/flood-analysis-tool/README.md

 ---
 ## Samples

--Sample DEMs with supporting information are provided if you would like to use them
+Sample DEMs with supporting information are provided if you would like to use them as a gatway to the tool.
+They are provided in the samples folder.

--Additionally, some of my finished projects are available for viewing
+Additionally, some of my finished projects are available for viewing.

--Access them through downloading the samples folder using the same download link given above
+---

 ## References